 - Short sleeves and cap sleeves are typically acceptable in workplaces that allow business casual attire, but sleeveless tops are often not allowed in workplace environments.

-- safety problems as well as dress code violations, while in others they are perfectly acceptable.
+- While there are some professional-looking shoes that have open toes or heels, these styles are not allowed everywhere.
+In some companies, such shoes are considered safety problems as well as dress code violations, while in others they are perfectly acceptable.

 - Jeans and denim skirts are often considered too casual.
 Career Services at Princeton University advises staying away jeans unless you are certain they are acceptable - and, if so, when it's okay to wear them (such as on casual Friday).
 If denim is acceptable in your workplace, opt for darker washes, which seem less informal.